 Linux is Like Cars (Why are there so many?).
 One of the many "concerns" about Linux is that there are so many different versions/distributions (or distros, as Linux users call them) that a new user doesn't know which one to use.
 A similar question is: Why are there so many cars?
-Because not everybody likes the same car, that also pertains to the Linux desktop.
+Because not everyone likes the same car, the same applies to the Linux desktop.
 John will take you through the 'Linux showroom" so you can see what Linux is all about.

 Linux Software Store.
-John will share information about the vast free software choices for Linux users and provide software examples related to all our daily computer tasks.
+John will share information about the vast array of free software options for Linux users and provide software examples related to all our daily computer tasks.
 Attendees will see that running a Linux operating system does not hinder them from doing anything.
 Much of John's software is also available for Windows and Macs.